Michigan urologist to stand trial on sexual assault charges connected to youth hockey physicals

 Defense attorney Jonathan Jones argued in court that solely touching a person’s genitals in a medical setting is not a crime, The Detroit News reported.

 Levran, 66, also faces charges in nearby Bloomfield Hills District Court.
+He has not been charged in Minnesota.

 He was arrested in October and arraigned in November on multiple criminal sexual conduct charges involving several patients who told police their examinations were in some way connected to youth hockey.